MarkPearlCoZa/Blog_General/_posts/2016-08-05-Software-Design-Why-When-How.md

 There are a set of forces that are different depending on who, when and what you are designing.
 There is no easy answer to this.

-### How to do software design? ###
+## How to do software design? ##

 If only the answer to the how was as simple as "Big changes in small steps".
 While this is usually the case, it is not always the case.

 Let's say that you have software that is such a tangled mess that it would take an incredible amount of time to clean up.
-Small safe steps can be expensive in time.
+Small safe steps can be really expensive.
+It can take an incredible amount of time.

+The alternative is the leap - doing a huge change.
+This can be extremely dangerous, and there are a few occaisons when this is the right approach.

+**The critical strategy is being able to run the old design and the new design at the same time.**

 ## Misc ##